krooth/the-lazy-enterprise-AD/Active Directory Lab Build/AD Enterprise Population.md

 - We are then prompted several times, to press any keys, and also we're promoted to type 'badblood' to add some randomness to the generated Users, Groups and Computers.
 [[imgs/2a5bc352d041f5137be746733f537fd5_MD5.jpeg|Open: Pasted image 20240225001922.png]]
 ![[imgs/2a5bc352d041f5137be746733f537fd5_MD5.jpeg]]
-- We'll then see success in populating our AD, for better population, we can run badblood several times, as badblood generates d/t data each time around, to do that we follow the same step above.
+- This will take quite sometime and then we'll then see success in populating our AD, for better population, we can run badblood several times, as badblood generates d/t data each time around, to do that we follow the same step above.
 # {{References}}
 - https://www.secframe.com/badblood/
 - https://github.com/davidprowe/BadBlood?tab=readme-ov-file